Instruction sequence processing operators: Services and Service Families

 It is also assumed that a fixed but arbitrary non-empty finite set $\Foci$ of \emph{foci} has been given.
 Foci play the role of names of services in the service family offered by an execution environment.
 A service family is a set of named services where each name occurs only once.

 \SFA\ has the sorts, constants and operators in $\Sig{\Services}$ and in addition the following sort: \begin{itemize} \item the sort $\ServFam$ of \emph{service families}; \end{itemize} and the following constant and operators: \begin{itemize} \item the \emph{empty service family} constant $\const{\emptysf}{\ServFam}$; \item for each $f \in \Foci$, the unary \emph{singleton service family} operator $\funct{\mathop{f{.}} \ph}{\Serv}{\ServFam}$; \item the binary \emph{service family composition} operator $\funct{\ph \sfcomp \ph}{\ServFam \x \ServFam}{\ServFam}$; \item for each $F \subseteq \Foci$, the unary \emph{encapsulation} operator $\funct{\encap{F}}{\ServFam}{\ServFam}$. \end{itemize} We assume that there is a countably infinite set of variables of sort $\ServFam$ which includes $u,v,w$.
-Terms are built as usual in the many-sorted case (see e.g.~\cite{ST99a,Wir90a}).
+Terms are built as usual in the many-sorted case (see e.g.~\cite{Wir90a,ST99a}).
 We use prefix notation for the singleton service family operators and infix nota\-tion for the service family composition operator.

 The service family denoted by $\emptysf$ is the empty service family.
 The service family denoted by a closed term of the form $f.H$ consists of one named service only, the service concerned is the service denoted by $H$, and the name of this service is $f$.
 The service family denoted by a closed term of the form $C \sfcomp D$ consists of all named services that belong to either the service family denoted by $C$ or the service family denoted by $D$.
 In the case where a named service from the service family denoted by $C$ and a named service from the service family denoted by $D$ have the same name, they collapse to an empty service with the name concerned.
 The service family denoted by a closed term of the form $\encap{F}(C)$ consists of all named services with a name not in $F$ that belong to the service family denoted by $C$.
+Thus, the service families denoted by closed terms of the forms $f.H$ and $\encap{\set{f}}(C)$ do not collapse to an empty service in service family composition.

+Using the singleton service family operators and the service family composition operator, any finite number of possibly identical services can be brought together in a service family provided that the services concerned are given different names.
+In Section~\ref{sect-example}, we will give an example of the use of the singleton service family operators and the service family composition operator.
+The empty service family constant and the encapsulation operators are primarily meant to axiomatize the operators that are introduced in Section~\ref{sect-TSI}.